How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each delayed release capsule with an opaque pink body, opaque reddish-brown cap, printed in black, "20" on the body and "A O M" on the cap contains 20 mg of omeprazole.
+Each delayed-release capsule with an opaque pink body, opaque reddish-brown cap, printed in black with "20" on the body and "A O M" on the cap, contains 20 mg of omeprazole.
 Nonmedicinal ingredients: disodium hydrogen phosphate dihydrate, gelatin, hydroxypropyl cellulose, hydroxypropyl methylcellulose, iron oxide, lactose anhydrous, magnesium stearate, mannitol, methacrylic acid copolymer, microcrystalline cellulose, polyethylene glycol, sodium lauryl sulfate, and titanium dioxide.

 How should I use this medication?

 The usual recommended dose of omeprazole is 10 mg to 40 mg once daily.
 The dose and length of treatment depends on the condition being treated.
 This medication can be taken with or without food and should be swallowed whole with water.

 When used to treat ulcers in the duodenum, the recommended adult dose is 20 mg taken once daily for 2 to 4 weeks.

 To treat ulcers in the stomach, reflux esophagitis, and ulcers associated with the use of NSAIDs, the recommended adult dose is 20 mg taken once daily for 4 to 8 weeks.